Riverscapes/riverscapes-jekyll-theme/README.md

 ### Site templates and HTML

-* The default template that controls the large-scale page layout is:  `src/_layouts/default.html`.
+* The default template that controls the large-scale page layout is:  `_layouts/default.html`.
 There can be more than one but we like to keep it simple
-* The footer, sidenav and navigation stuff is in `src/_includes`.
-We build a lot of stuff using javascript so `src/_includes/navigation.html` is going to not be very useful.
+* The footer, sidenav and navigation stuff is in `_includes`.
+We build a lot of stuff using javascript so `_includes/navigation.html` is going to not be very useful.

 ### Editing CSS:

 * `/assets/css/custom.css` for custom hackery and small changes
-* `/src/scss/app.scss` for site-wide changes.
+* `_sass/app.scss` for site-wide changes.
 These must be compiled using sass (and grunt)

-### Editing Javascript

-Javascript is compiled using grunt.
-Find the source in the `src/js` folder

-## Recompiling SASS and JS

-The following files are compiled and should not be tampered with:

-* `assets/css/app.css`
-* `assets/css/app.css.map`
-* `assets/js/dist.js`
-* `assets/fonts/*`

-to compile them simply run `grunt` in the `src/` folder

-## Creating a new site:

-Copy the following files to your docs folder:

-* `/assets/` This contains all your JS and css
-* `/src/` (_layouts and _includes are mandatory.
-Everything else is optional)
-* `_config.yaml` Your site settings go here
-* `.gitignore` This will make sure you don't add files you shouldn't to your git repo
-* `index.md` (optional)

-## Updating your theme

-Sometimes we may make changes to the theme.
-These could be cosmetic or functional.
-If you've customized your CSS or Javascript then you are repsonsible for merging changes yourself.
-These instructions only apply to a fresh site or one where the CSS, Javascript and Jekyll tempaltes haven't been customized.

-Copy the following files from this repo into your repo/docs folder

-* `assets/css/app.css`
-* `assets/css/app.css.map`
-* `assets/js/dist.js`
-* `assets/fonts/*`
-* `src/_includes`
-* `src/_layouts/default.html`

 ## Updating your favicon